-The planetary re-engineering of the Earth was an odious task devised by the aliens that would substantially alter the Earth’s current biosphere into one that would be more suitable for them.
-It would take generations and many humans would die over the course of this activity, most at the hands of the invaders themselves, others from sheer exhaustion.
-It was a Herculean undertaking.
+The planetary reengineering of the Earth was an odious task devised by the aliens that would substantially alter the Earth’s current biosphere into one that would be more suitable for them.
+It would take generations and many human lives would be lost over the course of this activity, most at the hands of the invaders themselves, others from sheer exhaustion.
+It was a monumental undertaking.

 It began with a garden.